DefRuivo/Teste_Django/README.md

 # The Django Test

-[<a href="https://github.com/imakecodes"> IMakeCodes] Challenge me to take a Django Test from a job interview to test my programming skills
+[<a href="https://github.com/imakecodes"/>IMakeCodes] Challenge me to take a Django Test from a job interview to test my programming skills
   Since i love some